 ENTERTAINMENT QUOTIENT: 3.5/5

 I also loved the tales of her stay in India.
 Of how she came close to spirituality and God.
 She doesn’t fool you saying it’s really easy to seek the divine and become spiritual.
-Instead she very candidly talks about her own hardships in being able to do so.
-And this is the only reason that I have rated the book most in the candidness department.
+Instead, she very candidly talks about her own hardships in being able to do so.
+And this is the only reason that I have rated “Eat Pray Love” most in the candidness department.
 But no matter how hard her stint at the ashram was, her book is full of life and vigour, of hardships and adventure and that is what I liked most about it.
 It is like a journal and yet somewhat like a novel.
 It is both entertaining and inspiring.

-Her stints at the ashram in India, at learning Italian, at finding love and helping a poor woman in Bali are all full of experiences and thrill.
-For me there were only a few dull moments but that can easily be overlooked.
-I therefore rate this book three and a half star out of five stars and recommend it to all my soul searching and travel loving readers.
+Her stints at the ashram in India, at learning Italian, at finding love and helping a poor woman in Bali are full of experiences and thrill.
+For me, there were only a few dull moments but that can easily be overlooked.
+I, therefore, rate this book three and a half star out of five stars and recommend it to all my soul searching and travel-loving readers.